AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * When you combine multiple dimension items or metrics, they are joined with OR.

-The option to combine nodes is available when selecting the following objects on the canvas:
+The option to combine nodes is available for the following objects on the canvas:

 * Multiple nodes